 Show Appreciation And Gratitude

 Virtually everyone has mistakenly taken someone for granted if they didn't consciously realize it at the time.
-However, similarly to controlling anger, another effective way to show love is by showing appreciation and gratitude to the loved ones.
-While grand gestures are nice and often appreciated, showing gratitude can be as simple as saying "thank you" or simply telling someone that they are meaningful and important.
+However, similarly to controlling anger, another effective way to show love is by showing appreciation and gratitude to loved ones.
+While grand gestures are nice and often appreciated, showing gratitude can be as simple as saying, "thank you," or simply telling someone that they are meaningful and important.